Hearing Tests

 Industrial Hearing Screenings

 Hearing damage from noise is fully preventable when the right precautions are taken from the start.
-Regular hearing tests to evaluate any early signs of hearing loss, as well as everyday preventative measures such as the use of ear plugs go a long way toward prevention of permanent hearing loss.
+Regular hearing tests to evaluate any early signs of hearing loss, as well as everyday preventative measures such as the use of ear plugs, go a long way toward prevention of permanent hearing loss.

 Industrial Hearing Test Requirements

 In Canada, workplace hearing conservation is guided by the Canadian Centre for Occupational Health and Safety (CCOHS) as well as provincial and territorial regulations.
 These standards are designed to reduce the risk of noise-induced hearing loss and ensure consistent safety practices across industries.
-In addition, the Canadian Standards Association (CSA) provides guidelines such as CSA Standard Z107.56 for noise measurement and CSA Standard Z94.2 for hearing protection devices.

 Most provinces and territories require that workers be included in a hearing conservation program when average daily noise exposure reaches or exceeds 85 dBs.
 These programs typically include regular hearing testing (audiometric evaluations), education and training for workers, and proper record keeping.
-Employers are also responsible for implementing engineering or administrative controls where possible, and for providing appropriate hearing protection.
-Compliance requirements can vary between jurisdictions, but CCOHS provides resources and guidance to help employers meet or exceed these standards.